cybercongress/cybercongress/ecosystem/donations/Open Program.md

 There are NO guidelines or rules for the program itself.
 Do what you believe will work.

 However, to minimize malicious behaviour we must accept participants manually!
-We do not want to deal with scam, hence we ask all interested parties to fill out a *public* GitHub issue template, which will act as an application form.
+We do not want to deal with malicious behaviour and scam, hence, we ask all interested participants to fill out a *public* GitHub issue template, which will act as an application form.
 It contains the following questions:
 - Your nick (no need to submit your name) (MUST match the nick on the form!)
 - The group you want to participate in
-- Your ATOM address
+- Your public ATOM address
 - Some kind of contact (Keybase/Telegram, etc)
 - A link to your website/blog/explorer/wallet, etc
 - Your target audience and its size